juanfernandes/juanfernandes-uk/src/notes/weeknotes-24.md

   - contract work
   - freelance
   - freelancer
-postImage: "/v1579162295/og.jpg"
-date: 2019-09-25T20:29:22.229Z
+date: 2019-09-25T20:29:22Z
-tags:
-  - notes
 ---
 Not a lot to write about this week.
 Still really busy with my current contract - busy is good.
-But obviously its harder to keep up with note-taking in preparation for writing these.
+But obviously its harder to keep up with note-taking in preparation for writing these.{.lead}

 ## Work
 After the header work for H. Samuel (HS) I moved onto working on the new Product Detail Page (PDP) for the same brand and I have made great progress.